 Plum offers strategy, policy and regulatory advice on telecoms, spectrum, online, and audio-visual media issues.
-We draw on economics, our knowledge of the sector and our clients' perspectives to shape and respond to convergence
+We draw on economics and radio spectrum engineering, our knowledge of the sector and our clients' perspectives to shape and respond to convergence.

 Table of Contents